 Healthy employees, healthy organization

-Vitallis expertly demonstrates how to combine a wellbeing strategy with the features of a digital workplace platform to elevate the reach and impact of initiatives.
 Trivallis’ wellbeing strategy has been so effective that it has even started to influence organizational plans for the future, including a move towards agile working and mental health training for all staff.

 “Hive has played a large part in our wellbeing strategy.
 Looking back over the last two years of the Vitallis journey really demonstrates how utilizing a platform like Hive to talk to your staff can support wellbeing.”

-3 simple ways to amplify YOUR wellbeing program
+3 ways to amplify your wellbeing program

-From Trivallis' exemplary use of an intranet platform, we can see that it pays to use every available channel to look after your employees – after all, a happy workforce is a productive workforce.
+It pays to use every available channel to look after your employees – after all, a happy workforce is a productive workforce.
 As well as benefiting employees, wellness programs boost your bottom line; a comprehensive review found that the average return on investment in employee wellbeing is 327%.

 #1.
 Destigmatize wellness